top of page

-Moving to Belgium is a great adventure, but it is not without a few considerations.
+Moving to Belgium from the UK is a great adventure, but it is not without a few considerations for expats.
 When we’ve talked about other places in the past, they differ from Belgium in the simple way that Belgium is split into distinct regions, all with their own social and economic livelihoods.

-Therefore, when we offer pros and cons, it is in a general sense that we try to help you understand the commonalities between the regions.
+Therefore, when we offer pros and cons, we aim to help you understand the commonalities between the regions.
 Let’s talk about what we mean and how you can start a new life in Belgium.
+If you’re still deciding where to settle, check out our guide to the best cities to live in Belgium for expats to find the perfect location for your lifestyle.

 If you're thinking about moving your household belongings to Belgium, don't forget to visit our Removals to Belgium for more information.